amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Two views on proselint
 ======================

 Proselint can be seen as both a language tool for scientists and a tool for language science.
 On the one hand, it can be used to improve writing, and it includes modules that promote clear and consistent prose in science writing.
-On the other, it can measure language usage and help to explore the factors relevant to creating a useful linter.
+On the other, it can be used to measure language usage and to consider the factors relevant to a linter's usefulness.

 As a language tool for scientists